Granville District

-The Granville District (or Granville's district) was an approximately 60-mile wide strip of land in the North Carolina colony adjoining the boundary with the Province of Virginia, lying between north latitudes 35° 34' and 36° 30'.
-From 1663 until 1779, the District was held under control of the descendants of Sir George Carteret, one of the original Lords Proprietors of the Province of Carolina.
+The Granville District, also known as the Granville Grant, was an approximately 60-mile wide strip of land in North Carolina adjoining the boundary with Virginia, lying between north latitudes 35° 34' and 36° 30'.
+From 1663 until 1779, the district was held under control of the descendants of Sir George Carteret, one of the original lords proprietor of Carolina.
 After 1729, the Granville District's land allotment totaled nearly half of the land in North Carolina.

-In 1767, William Tryon, the Governor of North Carolina, described the Granville District in a letter to the Earl of Shelburne:
+In 1767, North Carolina Governor William Tryon, described the Granville District in a letter to the Earl of Shelburne:

 His Lordship's District contains nearly one Degree of Latitude, and better than five Degrees of Longitude, from Currituck Inlet to... the western boundary...
 There is thirteen counties in his Lordship's District, the two westernmost of which counties contain a tract more than ten times the contents of Rhode Island.

-One of the 13 counties in the District - which contained altogether about 20 million acres of land - was 60 miles square, while another was more than twice as large, measuring 150 miles by 60 miles.
+One of the 13 counties in the district - which contained altogether about 20 million acres of land - was 60 miles square, while another was more than twice as large, measuring 150 miles by 60 miles.